January 30, 2018 : Yearly review and trimming down of unnecessary content

 WR would describe the characteristics of fig : 2 as a single negative cathode (biconvex lens) divided into two anodes, one the inversion of the other.

-they are also INVERTED/inside-out images South is therefore an inside-out mirror image of North
+Opposite mates are NOT simply mirror images of one another… they are also INVERTED/inside-out images.
+South is therefore an inside-out mirror image of North.

 If the red apex manifests in sector 1 of the cubic model, then the blue apex will manifest as the diagonal, inverted, same sized, real opposite in sector 8 !!